 Only holds 4 quarts.

 Strong locking mechanism for the lid is easy to use and gives you good performance.
 Aluminum base eliminates the problem of hot spots.
-Faster cooking than traditional methods of preparing food.
 Includes an impressive 8-quart capacity and is taller than many units.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.